 Anaru is employed by Cryptowonderland Ltd. In addition to his \$150,000 salary, Anaru's contract provides for a NZ\$10,000 (gross) bonus if Cryptowonderland's profit exceeds the previous year's.
-Anaru requests that this cash bonus be paid out in bitcoin.
+Under New Zealand employment law bonuses must be payable in money, but an employee may agree that a deduction will be made from a bonus payable in money and an equivalent amount paid out in cryptoassets.
+Anaru requests that his bonus be paid out in cryptoassets.

-Cryptowonderland has an exceptional year and Anaru receives his bonus.
-The bonus is subject to PAYE.
+Cryptowonderland has an exceptional year and Anaru receives his bonus in cryptoassets as requested.
+The bonus is subject to PAYE at a flat rate of 33%.
 NZ\$3,330 (\$10,000 x 0.33) must be paid to the Commissioner (in New Zealand dollars).
-As a result of Anaru's request, the net amount of \$6,670 worth of bitcoin will be transferred to Anaru's bitcoin wallet as a deduction from his cash bonus.
+As a result of Anaru's request, the net amount of \$6,670 worth of the cryptoasset will be transferred to Anaru's cryptoasset wallet as a deduction from his cash bonus.